Gregliest/Blog/data/blog/photography/2015-01-28-el-capitan-climbers.md

   teaser: /photography/el-cap.jpg
   thumb: /photography/el-cap.jpg
 date: 2015-01-28T08:47:06-08:00
-type: Blog
+type: Photo
 ---

 Since I'm obsessed with climbing right now, here's a shot of El Capitan in Yosemite.
 You can see the lights from the big wall climbers, and a satellite on the right.
 It's not quite in focus, but I like the subject.